Exploring the Advantages of Quantum Generative Adversarial Networks in Generative Chemistry: Computational Results and Discussion

-In this section, we would like to discover the quantum advantage in small molecule discovery.
-We tried to find the best hyper-parameters for the base MolGAN.
+In this section, we would like to computationally explore the potential benefits of our algorithms as compared to classical algorithms in small molecule discovery.
+We endeavored to find the best hyper-parameters for the base MolGAN.
 We first examined different complexities of generators (in \Cref{appendix:generator_complexity}) and observed that MolGAN-HR (high reduction) has the best performance compared to other generator complexities.
 We then examined different input noise dimensions of generators (in \Cref{appendix:noise_dimension}) and found out that the number of unique and valid molecules saturated at the input dimension equaling 4 (z\_dim=4).
 In addition, we also tested different numbers of parameterized layers in the variational quantum circuit (VQC) (in \Cref{appendix:parameterized_layers}) and observed that MolGAN-HR with 3 parameterized layers of VQC as noise generator has the best performance compared to other numbers of parameterized layers.
 Therefore, in the following experiments, MolGAN-HR is used as the base model, and VQC with 3 parameterized layers is used as the base quantum circuit.
 In the first experiment, we substitute the noise generator of MolGAN with a VQC and discover the quantum advantage in the generated molecules with better drug properties.
 In the second experiment, we replace the generator of MolGAN with a VQC and show the potential of generating small molecules using a VQC.
 In the third experiment, we supplant the discriminator of MolGAN with a VQC and demonstrate the quantum advantage.
 All the combinations of the classical/quantum noise/generator/discriminator and their corresponding model name are shown in \Cref{tbl:model_name}.
 All experiments are implemented by using Pennylane \cite{bergholm2018pennylane} and PyTorch \cite{paszke2017automatic}.